octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/3_advancedConcepts/4_collaborationInGit/index.md

-5. Once the Pull Request has been merged into the person's public repo, they can then pull that code down to their local repo using Pull in IntelliJ just like they would when updating from the main CUBE repo.
+5. Once the Pull Request has been merged into the person's public repo, they can then pull that code down to their local repo using Pull in IntelliJ just like they would when updating from the main Squirrel repo.

 ## For Further Reading